Ron Wotus: Coaching career

 After retiring as a player, Wotus remained in the Giants organization as a minor league manager from 1991 to 1997.
 He managed the Single-A San Jose Giants (1991–92), the Double-A Shreveport Captains (1993–95), and Triple-A Phoenix Firebirds (1996–97).
 Wotus was named California League Manager of Year in 1991 after leading San Jose to a 92–44 record.
 In 1997, Wotus was named Pacific Coast League Manager of the Year after the Firebirds finished 88–55, winning 41 of their final 51 games.

 Wotus became the Giants' third base coach in 1998 under manager Dusty Baker, and served as bench coach from 1999–2017 under managers Baker, Felipe Alou, and Bruce Bochy.
-Wotus said he hoped to manage some day, and interviewed for several major league manager jobs, including the Pirates (2000), Dodgers (2005), Mariners (2013), Rays (2014), and Nationals (2015).
-Wotus has also coached the Giants' infielders and was in charge of defensive shifts.
+Wotus said he hoped to manage some day, and interviewed for several major league manager jobs, including the Pirates in 2000, Los Angeles Dodgers in 2005, Seattle Mariners in 2013, Tampa Bay Rays in 2014, and Washington Nationals in 2015.
+Wotus also coached the Giants' infielders and was in charge of defensive shifts.
 After the Giants had a disappointing 2017 season, Wotus was reassigned to third base coach, his original coaching position with the Giants, to help stabilize the team.

-On August 10, 2021, Wotus became the second coach in franchise history along with John McGraw to reach 2,000 wins.
-On August 31, Wotus announced that he would be retiring from full-time coaching following the 2021 season.
+On August 10, 2021, Wotus became the second coach in franchise history, following John McGraw, to reach 2,000 wins.
+On August 31, Wotus announced that he would be retiring from full-time coaching following the season.

-On January 26, 2022, Wotus came out of retirement and was hired by the Giants to serve as a special assistant for the 2022 season.
+On January 26, 2022, Wotus came out of retirement and was hired by the Giants to serve as a special assistant.
+He served as bench coach for Italy in the 2026 World Baseball Classic.

+On May 29, 2026, Wotus rejoined the Giants as an interim third base coach, replacing previous coach Héctor Borg who was reassigned to a player development coach.

 Personal life

-Wotus married his wife Laurie (a realtor) in 1987.
+Wotus married his wife in 1987.
 They reside in Pleasant Hill, California.